Current Context on the Water Security in the Western Cape

 Overview of the Drought Status

-Cape Town is heavily dependend on surface water which is contained within 6 major dams (Wemmershoek, Voelvlei, Steenbras, Theewaterskloof and Berg River Dams).
+Cape Town is heavily dependent on surface water which is contained within 6 major dams (Wemmershoek, Voelvlei, Steenbras, Theewaterskloof and Berg River Dams).

 The City of Cape Town has released its Water Outlook for 2018, which is regularly updated as conditions change.
 For access to the interactive Dam Level Model, click here to download.
 For the Dam Level Model User Guide, click here.
-Normally winter rainfall starts around the Easter Weekend but in 2017 it started in June.
-The province experienced below normal rainfall from May to September (+-50% of Long Term average) which has had a significant impact on water levels in our major storage dams.
-Although some dam levels are increasing, the Western Cape is still at risk and therefore the South African Weather Service (SAWS) has recommended that drought measures continue for the foreseeable future.
+Although some dam levels are increasing with rainfall , the Western Cape is still at risk and therefore the South African Weather Service (SAWS) has recommended that drought measures continue for the foreseeable future.
 As such businesses need to plan for a new normal.

 While many businesses are based in Cape Town, operations and supply chains may be located in other parts of the Western Cape.
 Thus it is critical for businesses to be aware of the water situation across the province.

 Below you can find the latest Western Cape Municipal Drought Status issued by the Disaster Management Division of the Department of Local Government.

 Note: it is focused on hydrological (urban-based) drought and does not include agricultural drought.
 This map will be updated as and when applicable.

 To find out current water restriction for the Western Cape Municipalities and dam levels click here.

 The information provided as part of the Water section of this website is to ensure businesses are as informed as possible to make the necessary decisions to build on long term water resilience.
 For information on: